webqit/quantum-js/README.md

 }
 ```

-Return value is a two-part array that contains both the function's actual return value and a special `reflect` function for getting the reflex to reflect updates:
+Return value is a two-part array that contains both the function's actual return value and a special `reflect` function for getting the function to reflect updates:

 ```js
 let [ returnValue, reflect ] = calculate(2);